thechangelog/draft/essential-REST.md

 ***[JSON API](http://jsonapi.org/)***

-In [episode #189](https://changelog.com/189/), Adam and Jerod talked to Yehuda Katz on JSON API, the JSON specification for building uniform, RESTful APIs.
+In [episode #189](https://changelog.com/189/), Adam and Jerod talked to Yehuda Katz on *JSON API*, the JSON specification for building uniform, RESTful APIs.
 If you haven't taken a look yet, you should: Yehuda and the rest of the contributors to this project put in a lot of effort to bring you, in my opinion, some of the best conventions for handling JSON.
-If you like Ember.js or Rails, you'll probably like JSON API for its convention-over-configuration approach.
+If you like Ember.js or Rails, you'll probably like *JSON API* for its convention-over-configuration approach.
 > If you've ever argued with your team about the way your JSON responses should be formatted, JSON API can be your anti-bikeshedding tool.

 > By following shared conventions, you can increase productivity, take advantage of generalized tooling, and focus on what matters: your application.